appuio/techlab/labs/04_deploy_dockerimage.md

 [Services](https://docs.openshift.com/container-platform/3.5/architecture/core_concepts/pods_and_services.html#services) serve as an abstraction layer, entry point and Proxy/Loadbalancer to the Pods.
 The Service allows OpenShift to find and approach a group of pods.

 As an example, if an application can't carry the load alone we can scale it to more pods.
-Openshift automaticaly maps those endpoints to the service and as soon as the pods are ready the requests are balanced to all the running pods.
+OpenShift automaticaly maps those endpoints to the service and as soon as the pods are ready the requests are balanced to all the running pods.

 **Note:** At the moment, our application isn't available from the outside.
 A service is a OpenShift internal concept.
 We will achive this in the next lab.